siddk/udacity/Web Development/Lessons/Lesson6/lesson6.md

 3. Collate the results (sort)
 4. Render the HTML (also a stop-gap)

 We will be focusing on the second option for the time being.
+To optimize the database queries, we will be using queries.